🇭🇰

 Hong Kong's diner culture runs on dairy and eggs

-The cha chaan teng (茶餐廳) — Hong Kong's beloved local diner — is built around milk tea, French toast, egg dishes, and butter toast.
+The cha chaan teng (茶餐廳) is built around milk tea, French toast, egg dishes, and butter toast.
 Virtually every signature item contains dairy or egg.
-Basic congee or toast with jam may be available — ask whether butter is applied to the toast and whether the congee stock is plant-based.
-For anything more substantial, the cha chaan teng requires careful navigation; plain rice with a simple vegetable dish, confirmed without oyster sauce, is the most realistic safe order.
+Plain congee or toast with jam may be available, but ask whether butter is applied to the toast and whether the congee stock is plant-based.
+For anything more substantial, plain rice with a simple vegetable dish, confirmed without oyster sauce, is the most realistic safe order at a cha chaan teng.

 Options thin quickly beyond the urban core

 Beyond Kowloon and Hong Kong Island, dedicated vegan venues become sparse.
-In the New Territories and on the outlying islands, your reliable options are Buddhist temple restaurants — Po Lin Monastery on Lantau serves fully vegan traditional meals open to all visitors — local supermarkets for self-catering, and asking at local restaurants with the phrase card.
+In the New Territories and on the outlying islands, your reliable options are Buddhist temple restaurants (Po Lin Monastery on Lantau serves fully vegetarian meals open to all visitors, confirm 全素 dishes on arrival), local supermarkets for self-catering, and the phrase card at local restaurants.
 Outside the main urban centres: assume supermarket first, restaurant second.

 Luxury does not mean labelled